 It’s possible, for instance, to undertake a postgraduate qualification (such as a master’s degree) in a relevant field, as long as you can demonstrate ongoing professional development in your previous career.
 Or, if you’d prefer to avoid school altogether, then some organisations are exploring software engineering apprenticeships as a means to fill their skill gaps.

 In some cases, especially at smaller companies and startups, you might not even require any formal education at all.
 It’s entirely possible to become a programmer through self-taught means (in fact, many talented engineers have learnt their trade online).
 If you can demonstrate your proficiency and convince potential employers of your enthusiasm for and dedication to the role, then it’s not implausible that you may be given a chance.

 If you’re a school leaver, make sure you review all your options.
 Knowing where and what to study can save you a lot of time in the long run, so talk to the schools you’re interested in about their teaching facilities, their industry links and how they can help you break into the field when you graduate.

 3. Land Your First Job

 As a sector that is classed as understaffed, the odds are in your favour when it comes to landing a job; that doesn’t mean you should be complacent, though.
-Make sure your CV is up to date, and it highlights your technical proficiencies (as well as any experience or education you have), and brush up on your programming skills as you will definitely be assessed on them.
+Make sure your software engineer résumé is up to date, and it highlights your technical proficiencies (as well as any experience or education you have), and brush up on your programming skills as you will definitely be assessed on them.